-5 SUMMARY
+5 Summary

 Global Acoustics was engaged by Borg Manufacturing Pty Ltd to conduct a noise survey of operations and construction at the Borg panel manufacturing facility (Borg) near Oberon, NSW.
-The purpose of the survey was to quantify and describe the acoustic environment around the site and compare results with specified limits.
+The purpose of the survey is to quantify and describe the acoustic environment around the site and compare results with specified limits.

-Attended environmental noise monitoring described in this report was undertaken during the day period of 10 March 2022 at four monitoring locations around Borg.
+Attended environmental noise monitoring described in this report was done during the day, evening, and night periods of 28/29 June 2022 at four monitoring locations around Borg.

-Borg operations complied with the relevant criteria during the Quarter 1 2022 survey at all monitoring locations.
+Borg operations complied with all relevant criteria during the Q2 2022 survey, at all monitoring locations.

 Criteria may not always be applicable due to meteorological conditions at the time of monitoring.